 The purpose of key man insurance is to help the business survive after a key player dies while part of the business or becomes critically sick (if you also have critical illness cover with the key man policy).
 The business can use the insurance proceeds:

 - for any expenses that arise due to the illness or death (e.g. paying other staff to cover the ill or deceased employee’s duties until the ill employee is well again or until they can find a replacement), or

 - to cover profits that are being lost which the critical employee used to generate.

 Unlike the life insurance that we looked at in our last article (which pays out to the surviving shareholders, to help them buy out the shareholding of a deceased shareholder), key man insurance covers just one or more individuals who are important players in the business.
 If you feel that if a key person were to become long-term sick or to die that this would adversely affect your profits significantly, then you might want to consider taking out this type of insurance.

-Where you have more than one owner of the business, it is even more important to hold this sort of insurance, to make it easier for the survivor(s) to continue the business (and even out the likely loss of profits this causes) while a replacement is found.
+Where you have more than one owner of the business, it is even more important.
+Holding this sort of insurance makes it easier for the survivor(s) to:

 If you need any help in setting up such an arrangement, simply get in touch with us at Legalo.